Ben Ray Luján: 2020

 On April 1, 2019, Luján announced he was running to succeed retiring Senator Tom Udall in the 2020 election.
 On June 2, 2020, Luján won the Democratic primary unopposed.
 He defeated Republican nominee Mark Ronchetti in the general election 51.7% to 45.6%.

 Tenure

-117th Congress (2021–present)
+117th Congress (2021–2023)

 Luján was sworn into the Senate on January 3, 2021.
 He was accompanied by the outgoing Senator, Tom Udall.

-On January 6, 2021, he was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters stormed the U.S. Capitol.
+On January 6, 2021, Luján was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters stormed the U.S. Capitol.
 He called the attack a "siege" and "a direct attack on our nation's democracy."
 In the wake of the attack, Luján said he would vote to convict Trump "for inciting an insurrection."

+Luján was absent from the Senate while recovering from a major stroke in early 2022.

 Energy

-In February 2021, Luján was one of seven Democratic U.S. Senators to join Republicans in blocking a ban of hydraulic fracturing, commonly known as fracking.
+In February 2021, Luján was one of seven Democratic senators to join Republicans in blocking a ban of hydraulic fracturing, commonly known as "fracking".

+Foreign policy

+In January 2024, Luján voted for a resolution, proposed by Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+The proposal was defeated, 72 to 11.